 After 30 years in music I now apply my storytelling skill-set to promote human and planetary health as CEO of non-profit Kiss The Ground

-I started this list several years ago, prompted by Luli and Rex’s interest, they now realize just how special the music we grew up with remains.
+I started Evan’s 111 Artists several years ago, prompted by Luli and Rex’s interest, they now realize just how special the music I grew up with remains.

 Starting in the late 70’s with records and radio, making mix tapes, live shows and CD’s in the 80’s and then a 30-year career in the music business.